 You might have heard of how effective African black soap is for acne but did you know that it’s also a very good natural product for treating perioral dermatitis?
-Just like its name suggests, African black soap originates from Africa, where Nigerians and Ghananians have been using it for centuries to cleanse their skin.
+Just like its name suggests, African black soap originates from Africa, where Nigerians and Ghanaians have been using it for centuries to cleanse their skin.
 Traditional black soap is made of a mixture of water, the ashes of plantain skins, cocoa pod powder and palm oil.
 It is very gentle on skin so it’s great for cleansing perioral dermatitis affected skin.
 Don’t miss: 12 Beauty Benefits of African Black Soap for Skin & Hair + DIY Recipes

 3. Greek Yogurt

-► Greek Yogurt Face Mask: Instantly soothe and cool inflamed and painful skin using this greek yogurt face mask!
+- Greek Yogurt Face Mask: Instantly soothe and cool inflamed and painful skin using this greek yogurt face mask!
 Mix 1 tbsp of greek yogurt and a pinch of turmeric powder in a small bowl.
-Using a face mask brush, apply the mixture onto your face and leave it on for about 7 minutes before rinsing off.
+Using a soft cosmetic brush, apply the mixture onto your face and leave it on for about 7 minutes before rinsing off.

 4. Manuka Honey

 Being a miracle cure for almost any ailment on the planet, manuka honey is one of the best natural remedies for perioral dermatitis.
 It is rich in powerful antioxidants and nourishing nutrients that heal and calm inflamed and painful skin.
 Honey is a natural skin soother and it provides instant relief to PR affected skin.
 Don’t miss: Top 5 Manuka Honey Face Mask Recipes